Our Tryout Process

 OVA's Tryout Window Policy

-The 2018/2019 Ontario Volleyball Association (OVA) season will mark the sixth season that the Tryout Window Policy has been in effect in Ontario.
+The 2019/2020 Ontario Volleyball Association (OVA) season will mark the seventh season that the Tryout Window Policy has been in effect in Ontario.
 Our Club is a proponent of the policy as we strongly believe that athletes and their families should be evaluating the long-term benefits that each Club can offer their young athlete.

 We encourage all athletes and their families to review and inform themselves on the OVA's Tryout Window Policy at www.ontariovolleyball.org

-Athletes are assessed and selected based on the following criteria.
+Athletes will be selected to LVC teams based on the following criteria:

 Athletes are selected by the team's respective Head Coach and Assistant Coaches in coordination with the LVC Technical Committee.